palantir/conjure-go/conjure/cycles/README.md

 Finally, we can build a map from the old tuple `(package,name)` to a new tuple `(package,name)` using the modifications described in the step above.
-If more than one Go package shares the same package name and path, we'll iterate over Go packages in lexicographical order of their names and their first type and, if we see a package we've seen before, append a number starting from 1 and increasing each time.
+If more than one Go package shares the same package name and path, we'll iterate over Go packages in the increasing order of antichain depth and, if we see a package we've seen before, append a number starting from 1 and increasing each time.
+The reason we chose the antichain order is to ensure stability of the algorithm: the assigned package name will only change if the disallowed DAG changes, and that only happens when a new conjure package cycle is introduced.

 For example,
 ```json